krahets/hello-algo/en/docs/chapter_introduction/algorithms_are_everywhere.md

 In the above steps, we make the best choice at each step (using the largest denomination possible), ultimately resulting in a feasible change-making plan.
 From the perspective of data structures and algorithms, this method is essentially a "Greedy" algorithm.

 From cooking a meal to interstellar travel, almost all problem-solving involves algorithms.
 The advent of computers allows us to store data structures in memory and write code to call the CPU and GPU to execute algorithms.
-In this way, we can transfer real-life problems to computers, solving various complex issues more efficiently.
+In this way, we can transfer real-life problems to computers and solve various complex issues in a more efficient way.

 !!! tip

-    If concepts such as data structures, algorithms, arrays, and binary search still seem somewhat obscure, I encourage you to continue reading.
-This book will gently guide you into the realm of understanding data structures and algorithms.
+    If concepts such as data structures, algorithms, arrays, and binary search still seem somewhat obscure, I encourage you to read on.
+This book will guide you step by step into the world of data structures and algorithms.